shootismoke/mobile-app/README.md

 cd shoot-i-smoke
 yarn install

-# Replace the API keys placeholders with your own tokens in app.json
-# For the optional services you don't want to put an API key, put `undefined`
+# Copy the file that contains secrets
 cp app.example.json app.json

 yarn start
 ```

+In `app.json`, replace all the placeholders for API keys and tokens with the ones you generated for yourself.
+For those that are optional, you can just put `null` (without quotes).

 This app is created with Expo, using React Native.
 When you run `yarn start`, the Expo packager will show, and you can either: